 Azusa Campus: Loan periods, holds, and renewals are three weeks with 1 two week renewal.
 Contact the Media Center staff for details.
 Students must go to the Marshburn Library Circulation Desk to check out a test.
 Fines for late returns are $1.00 per day for each barcoded item in the test kit.

-Regional Centers: Loan periods, holds, and renewals are three weeks with 1 two week renewal.
+Regional Campuses: Loan periods, holds, and renewals are three weeks with 1 two week renewal.
 Contact the Interlibrary Services staff for details.
-To borrow a test kit, students must fill out the Test Kit Request Form.
-The test will be delivered to the regional center patron's home.
+To borrow a test kit, faculty must fill out the Test Kit Request Form.
+Once the form is received from the professor, the student can place a hold on the kit through the catalog, and request the kit to be mailed to their home.
 Students must return the test using the postage-paid mailing label to the Azusa Campus Library.
 Fines for late returns are $1.00 per day for each barcoded item in the test kit.

-What is the responsibility of the department requiring tests for coursework?
+What is the responsibility of the professor requiring tests for coursework?

-Each semester, the department must provide the Media Center with the Test Kit Checkout Authorization Form (PDF), which includes the following information:
+Each semester, the faculty member must provide the Document Delivery Department with the Test Kit Checkout Authorization Form, which includes the following information:

 - A statement of approval for test check out by students